Skip to main content

 Academic Interests

-Dr. Dornbos teaches and conducts research in a variety of biological topics roughly consistent with his training in plant biology, particularly plant physiology and biochemistry.
-Courses he teaches regularly includes Living Systems, Human Population and Global Food Systems, Plant Physiology, Global Health – Environment – and Sustainability, and a capstone course Medical Ethics.
-He regularly takes interim classes to Cambodia, engaging a variety of food security and development best practices and thinking about how to relate food systems in these unique cultures.
+I teach and conducts research in a variety of biological topics roughly consistent with my training in plant biology, particularly plant physiology and biochemistry.
+Courses I teach regularly include Living Systems; Human Population and Global Food Systems; Plant Physiology; Global Health, Environment and Sustainability; and Medical Ethics.
+In the past, I regularly took interim classes to Cambodia, engaging with a variety of food security and development best practices and thinking about how to relate food systems in these unique cultures.

 • Application of sustainable food production techniques of developed countries with comparable efforts in Cambodia; optimization of appropriate food production systems for small shareholder farmers through the NGO Genesis Community of Learning and Eden School of Agriculture.

-• Characterizing the physiological advantages of invasive shrub species of southwestern Michigan by assessing photosynthesis and transpiration rates, water and light use efficiencies: common and glossy buckthorn, and autumn olive compared with a number of native shrub species.
+• Characterizing the physiological advantages of invasive shrub species of southwestern Michigan (common buckthorn, glossy buckthorn, and autumn olive) by assessing photosynthesis, transpiration rates, water use, and light use efficiencies compared with a number of native shrub species.

 • Optimization of methods to control the buckthorn species and autumn olive in southwestern Michigan.